awav/carnd-p3/README.md

 2. Image samples augmented during generation of batches for training and validation:

-I wrote very simple generator which is randomly adjusts batch images using `Augment` class:
+I wrote very simple generator which is randomly adjusts batch images using `Augment` class.
+It does all job online during training, while `GPU` is busy with network learning, the CPU can provide next batch of images.
+I used it also to generate some examples for this report.

 ```python
 def init_batch_generator(self, batch_size=128, image_size=(128,128,3), color='RGB'):